jknapka/mvca/src/tg/unter/README.txt

 TO DO:

-I am currently working on the last function, matching need events with volunteer availability.
-Here are the constraints and test cases we need:
+) Volunteers should be able to see and respond only to events that are active and not already fully-staffed by volunteers.

+Story (INCOMPLETE): Veronica the Volunteer logs into Unter.
+  - On her volunteer info page, she can see a list of events that occur during her times of availability.
+  - She does not see events that do not occur during her times of availability.
+  - She does not see events that overlap with events to which she has already committed.
+  - She does not see events that are already being fully-served by other volunteers, even if she would be available for them.
+  - She can click an event to confirm her ability to serve at the event.

+) ALERTS IN GENERAL:
+  - Volunteers should receive alerts for events they may be available to serve.
+    - Under what circumstances?
+      - Newly-created events should be alerted.
+      - Alerts every N hours for understaffed events?
+Might be super-annoying and cause people to un-subscribe or decline to volunteer.
+  - Volunteers should receive reminder alerts for events to which they've committed an hour or so prior to the event.

+Story (TO BE WRITTEN)...

 ) Check that when a need event is created, volunteers who are available at the time of the event and who are not already committed to an event will receive an alert.

-Story:
+Story (INCOMPLETE):
-  - Carla creates a need event for a family needing a ride to the airport on Sunday morning at 10:00 AM, which will take about 1 hour.
+  - (done) Carla creates a need event for a family needing a ride to the airport on Sunday morning at 10:00 AM, which will take about 1 hour.
-  - Vincent, Veronica, and Velma are available at that time.
+  - (done) Vincent, Veronica, and Velma are available at that time.
     However, Vincent has already committed to drive two individuals to the bus station at 10:15.
-  - Veronica and Velma have not committed to any events that overlap the interval from 10:00 AM to 11:00 AM on Sunday morning, so they should receive alerts.
+  - (done) Veronica and Velma have not committed to any events that overlap the interval from 10:00 AM to 11:00 AM on Sunday morning, so they should receive alerts.
   -  Alerts are sent via email, and via text (if the volunteer has indicated text alert preference).
-  - Volunteer phone numbers are visible on the event page to logged-in coordinators, so they can make confirmation phone calls to volunteers.
+  - (done) Volunteer phone numbers are visible on the event page to logged-in coordinators, so they can make confirmation phone calls to volunteers.
   - Coordinator phone numbers are visible to volunteers for